goindrila/BreizEl/README.md

 # BreizEl
-BreizEl is a python script that computes the growth rates plasma instabilities in ultrarelativistic beams
+BreizEl is a python script that computes the growth rates for electrostatic plasma instabilities in ultrarelativistic beams